jordimassaguerpla/SUSE_hackweek_18/01-How_to_setup_SUSE_CaaSP_kubernetes_crio_GPU.md

 Once we have a SUSE CaaSP cluster running, we can proceed to install the NVIDIA drivers.

-## Installing nvidia graphics driver kernel module on the GPU workstation
+## Installing the nvidia graphics driver kernel module on the GPU workstation

 So we have a workstation with NVIDIA GPU [compatible with](https://developer.nvidia.com/cuda-gpus) [CUDA](https://developer.nvidia.com/cuda-zone) (in our case Quadro K2000).
 Now is time to install the right drivers so we can use that.